jrottinghuis/mens-erger-je-niet/README.md

  ## Future work

-1. Add implementation for Differential Evolution to train ranking strategies
+1. ~~Add implementation for Differential Evolution to train ranking strategies~~ — in progress in [tournament-de](../tournament-de/README.md)
 2. Add implementation for Neural network and training of neural networks
 3. Add UI to allow configured strategies to play in a tournament and show the results in a live graph
+4. Move `TournamentPowerAnalyzer` to [tournament-de](../tournament-de) and refactor to accept all tuning parameters as constructor arguments.
+5. Delete `com.rttnghs.mejn.rmi.*` once the RMI layer is fully migrated to [tournament-de](../tournament-de).

  ## License